samwuTW/ponddy-auth/README.md

 # Ponddy Auth Library
-Provide the class for the Django restful framework authentication, accept the `Auth` token and check the name of <API_AGENT_PREFIX>_<API_ID> in django.contrib.auth.models.Group or not.
+- Provide the class for the Django restful framework authentication, accept the `Auth` token and check the name of <API_AGENT_PREFIX>_<API_ID> in django.contrib.auth.models.Group or not.
 If the group exists then append the API_AGENT_PROPERTY_NAME into `request.user` let you can check either API or user permissions.

-Provide the Django model permission class compatible with the restful framework, let it can support valid the permission what in this request contains the API's permission validation.
+- Provide the Django model permission class compatible with the restful framework, let it can support valid the permission what in this request contains the API's permission validation.

+- Provide the APIClient, it acts the role of API to execute the HTTP request

 ## Usage
 ### Install package